-To improve water quality Χ X Χ No relationship.
-To provide for sustainable sources of water Χ No relationship.
-X X supply To avoid, reduce and manage flood risk X Χ No relationship.
-X The policy aims to provide a greater degree of control over To conserve soil resources and quality + ++ ++ the location of development and this should feed into conservation of soil quality.
-N/A N/A N/A To minimise the production of waste N/A N/A N/A To improve the health of the population N/A N/A N/A To reduce crime and nuisance conservation of natural resources.

-The policy aims to provide a greater degree of control over the location of development and this should feed into to the
+To improve water quality Χ Χ Χ No relationship.
+To provide for sustainable sources of water X No relationship.
+X X supply To avoid, reduce and manage flood risk Χ Χ No relationship.
+X The policy aims to provide a greater degree of control over To conserve soil resources and quality the location of development and this should feed into + ++ ++ conservation of soil quality.
+N/A N/A N/A To minimise the production of waste N/A N/A N/A To improve the health of the population N/A N/A N/A To reduce crime and nuisance The policy aims to provide a greater degree of control over the location of development and this should feed into to the To conserve natural and manmade resources + ++ ++ conservation of natural resources.